-- The impairment provision for financial assets recognised in the financial position is deducted from the carrying amount of the financial assets at the time of the of financial position, while the provision for impairment relating to funds commitments, financial guarantee contracts and contingent liabilities is recognised within other provisions for the liabilities in the financial position. - For financial guaranteed contracts, the bank estimates the expected credit loss based on the difference between the payments expected to be made to the guaranteed holder less any other amounts that, the Bank expects to recover.
+- The impairment provision for financial assets recognised in the financial position is deducted from the carrying amount of the financial assets at the time of the of financial position, while the provision for impairment relating to funds commitments, financial guarantee contracts and contingent liabilities is recognised within other provisions for the liabilities in the financial position. - For financial guarantee contracts, The bank estimates the expected credit loss on the basis of the difference between the payments expected to be made to the guarantee holder less any other amounts that, the Bank expects to recover.